aiko11/aiko11.github.io/_posts/2016-01-08-welcome-to-jekyll.markdown

 ---
-title:  "Welcome to aiko11"
+title:  "Welcome to Aiko11"
 date:   2016-01-08 15:04:23
-categories: [python]
+categories: [Python]
-tags: [python, program, ai, machine learning, deep learning]
+tags: [Python, AI, Machine learning, Deep learning]
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve --watch`, which launches a web server and auto-regenerates your site when a file is updated.